-Sometimes it can seem like no sooner do you finish a feeding that your baby is spitting up—on you, baby’s burp cloth, the crib sheets—anything nearby.
+Sometimes it can seem like no sooner do you finish a feeding than your baby is spitting upon you, baby’s burp cloth, the crib sheets—anything nearby.
 This is normal, but when is baby spit up a cause for alarm?

 Babies usually spit up because a small muscular sphincter that separates the esophagus from the stomach is not yet fully developed.
 If a baby overfeeds, eats too quickly, or isn’t held upright after feeding, some of the milk can leak back through the weak sphincter and come back up as spit up.
 More than half of all babies 0-3 months will have spitting up incidents.